-Majority of mid- to large-size companies require at least the most basic level of certification for the job position.
+The majority of mid- to large-size companies require at least the most basic level of certification for the job position.
 Admin training is extremely valuable in the eyes of your potential employer.
-Generally, Salesforce administrator salary rises by $20,000 per year, when they go from having none to simply one certificate.
+Generally, a Salesforce administrator’s salary rises by $20,000 per year, when they go from having none to simply one certificate.

-Furthermore, it is worth noting, that having Salesforce development certificates and experience will further increase the demand for administrators, due to his or her versatility in skills.
+Furthermore, it is worth noting that having Salesforce development certificates and experience will further increase the demand for administrators, due to their versatility in skills.

 Third-Party Salesforce Administrators